Prime-Movers/explore_ez/README.md

 ## Api Integration
 Please replace the following placeholders with your respective API keys:

-- For Google Maps API, update the `gmapsApi` variable in `model/apikeys.py` and `lib/components/apikey.dart`.
+- For Google Maps API, update the `gmapsApi` variable in `model/apikeys.py` and `lib/components/apikey.dart` and update `android:value="Your Api Key"` in `android/app/src/main/AndroidManifest.xml`
 - For Gemini API, update the `geminiApi` variable in `model/apikeys.py`.

 ## Running the Application